| InterdigitalNecrobacillosis (Footrot) of

 histopathology reveals a dermatitis and necrosis of the

+skin and subcutaneous tissues.
 Prompt treatment with parental antibiotics and local care

 for the lesion is generally very successful.
 The organisms